kuljitsingh4444/Chat-App/README.md

-- Key feature of the app:

-1. We have used redux to store the comments.
-This app follows the entire duck boilerplate for redux.
-2. We have custom css and custom components for every UI elements.
-3. Code is broken down into modular pieces.
-4. This app is created using Create React App CLI.
-5. App is responsive upto 800px screen size.
+* React / Redux ( DUCK ) demo chat application

+* Responsive upto 800px tablet size

-- How to run the app:
+* How to run the app ?

-1. clone the repo and go to the root directory from the terminal.
+1. clone the repo and go to the root directory, "cd Chat-App"
 2. run - "npm i"
 3. run - "npm run start"

+Feel free to react out to me at kuljit.singh4444@gmail.com Thanks for dropping by!